tanushshanampudi-gif/GuideDogs-Your-Digital-Guide-Dog/README.md

 - “Where is the road?”
 - “What is in my hand?”
 - “Read this receipt”
+- "Turn camera on"
+- "Turn camera off"

 ##  How It Works
 1. User speaks a question
 2. System converts speech → text
 3. Camera captures the environment
 4. AI processes image + question
 5. Generates response
-6. Response is spoken back to user
+6. Response is spoken back to user using Murf Ai

 ##  Future Improvements
 - Real AI vision integration (no simulation)
-- Full Murf AI voice integration
+- Improved Hindi and multilingual support
-- Mobile app version
+- Mobile application version
-- Navigation assistance
+- Navigation assistance (real-time guidance)

 ##  Impact
-GuideDogs empowers visually impaired individuals to interact with the world more independently, confidently, and efficiently using voice and AI.
+GuideDogs demonstrates a fully voice-first AI assistant designed specifically for visually impaired users, minimizing screen dependency.